Softnet-Free/softnet-java/docs/tcp-udp/making-udp-connection-requests.md

 *	<span class="field">remoteService</span> represents a remote service to which the request has been made;
 *	<span class="field">attachment</span> is state data provided to the <span class="method">udpConnect</span> call.

-The <span class="method">onError</span> method of <span class="datatype">UDPResponseHandler</span> is invoked if the connection request fails.
+The <span id="on-error" class="method">onError</span> method of <span class="datatype">UDPResponseHandler</span> is invoked if the connection request fails.
 The second parameter of type <span class="exception">SoftnetException</span> specifies an error.
 Possible exceptions are listed below:
 *	<span class="exception">ServiceOfflineSoftnetException</span> – the remote service is offline;
 *	<span class="exception">ConnectionAttemptFailedSoftnetException</span> – the connection attempt failed.
 The details are provided in the exception message;
 *	<span class="exception">AccessDeniedSoftnetException</span> – the client does not have enough permissions to establish this connection;